maciejmikosik/stork/doc/function.md

 prints `Hello World!Hello World!Hello World!`.

-Long chains of invocations can be extracted into pipes.
+Chains of invocations can be extracted into pipes.
 Pipe is a composition of several functions into one function.
 Syntax is similar to chaining instance methods, but without initial instance.

     main(stdin) {
       shoutTimes(3)("Hello World")